-Nixon's PhD is supervised by Prof. Nilay Shah and Prof. Niall Mac Dowell, and aims to develop a novel decision-making framework for studying regional energy transitions.
-His recent work has focused on the design of robust H2-CO2 infrastructure for applications in the heating and industrial sectors.
+During his PhD, Nixon developed a novel decision-making framework for studying regional energy transitions, accounting for techno-economics, systems analysis, and lifecycle assessments.
+His recent work has been focused on the design of robust H2-CO2 infrastructure for applications in the heating and industrial sectors.
 His research involves close collaboration with industrial stakeholders as well as distinguished research institutes within Europe, with the goal of expediting the deployment of low-carbon technologies across difficult-to-decarbonise sectors.

-Nixon is the lead developer of the open-source, open-access, integrated "chain tool" within work package 4 of the EU ERA-NET ACT project, ELEGANCY.
-He has provided evidence to several multi-national industrial organisations, Committee on Climate Change, HMG's BEIS, engineering consultancies, etc. He is a member of the Grantham Institute for Climate Change and Environment's "Science and Solutions for a Changing Planet" Doctoral Programme.
+Formerly, Nixon was the lead developer of the open-source, open-access, integrated "chain tool" within work package 4 of the EU ERA-NET ACT project, ELEGANCY.
+He has provided evidence to several multi-national industrial organizations, Committee on Climate Change, HMG's BEIS, engineering consultancies, etc. Furthermore, he works very closely with industry as well as the Government, providing support and technical analyses to support decision-making.
+He is a member of the Grantham Institute for Climate Change and Environment's "Science and Solutions for a Changing Planet" Doctoral Programme.

 et al., 2021, A pioneering study of biomethane and hydrogen production from the wine industry in Brazil: Pollutant emissions, electricity generation and urban bus fleet supply, International Journal of Hydrogen Energy, Vol:46, ISSN:0360-3199, Pages:19180-19201

 Sunny N, Mac Dowell N, Shah N, 2020, What is needed to deliver carbon-neutral heat using hydrogen and CCS?, Energy & Environmental Science, Vol:13, ISSN:1754-5692, Pages:4204-4224